2008 Noida double murder case: Discovery of Hemraj's body

-On the morning of 17 May, Rajesh and Nupur Talwar left for Haridwar to immerse Aarushi's ashes in the Ganges river as per the Hindu custom.
+On the morning of 17 May, Rajesh and Nupur Talwar left for Haridwar to immerse Aarushi's ashes in the Ganges as per the Hindu custom.
 Several visitors continued to arrive at the Talwars' house (which was being managed by Dinesh Talwar) with their condolences.
 These visitors included retired police officer K.K.
 Gautam, who had been requested by Sushil Chaudhury to come to the Talwars' house.
 After arriving at the house, Gautam examined the rooms of Aarushi and Hemraj.
 Dinesh then showed him the blood stains on the terrace door handle.
-According to Gautam, Dinesh requested him to get the terrace door unlocked.
+According to Gautam, Dinesh requested he get the terrace door unlocked.
 Gautam then called SP Mahesh Mishra, and told him that the lock needed to be broken.
 Mishra promised that he would himself visit the crime scene, and meanwhile, sent the station officer Dataram Nauneria to the apartment.
 The key to the terrace was still missing.
 Anita Durrani asked the Talwars' neighbour Puneesh Tandon if he had a duplicate key to the Talwars' terrace, to which Tandon replied in the negative.
 Ultimately, Dataram Nauneria broke open the lock.
 As the group entered the terrace, they saw bloody drag marks.
 A body "in advanced stage of putrefaction" was discovered lying in a pool of blood at about 10:30 am.

 Dinesh Talwar couldn't identify the newly discovered body, and called Rajesh and Nupur (who were on their way to Haridwar), asking them to return home.
 Meanwhile, SP Mahesh Mishra also reached the spot.
 When the couple arrived at the home, Nupur didn't enter the house: she sat in the car with Aarushi's ashes, as she considered it inauspicious to take the ashes inside.
 Rajesh went upstairs to identify the body.
 He told the police that he couldn't be sure that the body was that of Hemraj, due to the injuries and the decomposition.
 Later, a friend of Hemraj identified the body as his.

 Rajesh and Nupur later resumed their journey to Haridwar and returned the same day.
 At Haridwar, Rajesh entered the time of Aarushi's death as 2 am in the priest's records.
 An autopsy of Hemraj's body was conducted at night by Dr. Naresh Raj.